dtekcth/data101/src/beginner/editor/basics.md

 you can now write in a file name.
 As an example write in "testing.txt" and press !kbd[Enter]!
 You will get a little pop up from your operating system asking if you want to create a file in this directory.
 Press `Create File`.
-Alternatively you can press !kbd[!ctrl+N] which immediately creates an untitled text file.
+Alternatively you can press !kbd[!ctrl+n] which immediately creates an untitled text file.
 You will then get to name it once you save it.

 > Left of the Explorer you can see the so called _Activity Bar_, by right